-Data tables collect data from Forms for reporting and other uses, and this needs to be configured manually to begin with.
+Data tables collect data from Forms for reporting and other uses, and this needs to be configured manually to start.

-This form definition lacks a data table configuration, as indicated by the empty flag in the “Has Data Table” column of the Form definitions table.
+This Form Definition lacks a data table configuration, as indicated by the empty value in the “Has Data Table” column of the Form Definitions table.

-Select the Form Definition, then click "Actions > Data Table" to start creating one.
+Select the Form Definition, then click "Actions > Data Table" to create one.

-Click the “Update” button to refresh the data table when you add or remove fields in the Form Definition.
+Click the “Update” button to refresh the data table after adding or removing fields in the Form Definition.
 Note: The “Update” feature keeps Form changes synchronized with the data table by removing unnecessary columns.

-Select the “Actions” menu to navigate to “View Data Table Data, Remove Unused Columns, and Delete Table” feature.
+Select the “Actions” menu to access the “View Data Table Data, Remove Unused Columns, and Delete Table” feature.

-When the Form is submitted at runtime, the form instance is created, and the data table is populated with values from the Form fields.
+When the Form is submitted at runtime, a form instance is created, and the data table is populated with values from the Form fields.

-Navigate to “Forms > Data Table” to view the record count column, as shown in the image below.
+Navigate to “Forms > Data Table” to view the record count column, as shown in the image.
+Click the navigation link to view data table records.

-Select the data table on this page to see its contents, as shown in the images below.
+The data table records are rendered on the new page as shown in the image below.

 Actions - View Data Table Data.